 - The maximum amount an undergraduate student may borrow is $5,500 per award year; the maximum for a graduate or professional student is $8,000 per award year.

 - No interest charged while enrolled at least half time

 - Payment begins 9 months after you graduate or are enrolled on less than a half time basis.

 Direct PLUS Loan for Graduate and Professional Students

 - Available to graduate students

-- Must meet credit criteria requirements and must apply for the annual maximum Stafford Loan
+- Must meet credit criteria requirements and must apply for the annual maximum Direct Unsubsidized Loan

 - May borrow up to the Cost of Attendance minus other financial aid including other loans.